-As at March 31, 2022, the Trust has invested in the following preferred capital investments:
+As at September 30, 2022, the Trust has invested in the following preferred capital investments:

-- New York Portfolio: Investment of \$2.5 million in a \$12 million, interest only preferred capital investment to fund the acquisition by a New York based real estate investment firm of a portfolio of three apartment buildings in Manhattan, New York.
+- New York Portfolio: Investment of \$2.6 million in a \$12.5 million, interest only preferred capital investment to fund the acquisition by a New York based real estate investment firm of a portfolio of three apartment buildings in Manhattan, New York.
 The investment earns an interest rate of 12% per annum and matures on January 1, 2023.
-As noted above, the Trust is carrying an impairment provision of \$1.8 million against this investment. - Houston Portfolio: Investment of \$1.5 million in a \$4.8 million preferred capital loan for five apartment buildings.
-The Houston Preferred Capital earns an interest rate of 10% per annum and matures on September 9, 2025.
+As noted above, the Trust is carrying an impairment provision against this balance. - Houston Portfolio: Investment of \$1.5 million in a \$4.8 million preferred capital loan for five apartment buildings.
+The Houston Preferred Capital earns an interest rate of 10% per annum and matures on September 9, 2025. - South Dakota Portfolio: Investment of \$3.5 million for a recapitalization of a portfolio located in Sioux Falls, South Dakota.
+The Sioux Falls Portfolio earns 12% interest during the initial 3 year term.